svelteland/svelte-kit-blog-demo/src/posts/decoration.md

 And the generated html would have the class names of highlight.js.

-Then, attach the desired style theme to the header in `$layout.svelte`.
+Then, attach the desired style theme to the header in `__layout.svelte`.
 In this project, I chosed the github theme:

 ```html
 <svelte:head>